IBM/dapcs-oso-plugins/contracts/README.md

 ### Create a functional OSO user

 Prereq: A Fireblocks Keylink workspace
+The [fireblocks documentation](https://developers.fireblocks.com/reference/quickstart#step-1-generate-a-csr-file) for this step

 1. Create a secret key and CSR for the agent API user using openssl:
-   - `openssl req -newkey rsa:2048 -keyout secure.key -out csr.csr -nodes`
+   - `openssl req -new -newkey rsa:4096 -nodes -keyout fireblocks_secret.key -out fireblocks.csr -subj '/O=<your_organization>'`
-   - When prompted, enter the organization name
-   - To skip the other attributes when prompted enter `.`

 1. Using the Fireblocks Console, create an agent API user:
     - Select `Signer` role